himansh107/Digital-VLSI-SoC-design-using-Openlane/README.md

 ![image](https://github.com/himansh107/openlane_workshop/assets/75253218/0960f31f-810c-4d2d-9391-f83de3fdc9db)

 Openlane is a suite of open-source EDA tools used to execute the digital ASIC design flow (RTL to GDS).
 There are various open-source tools like Yosys, ABC, OpenROAD, OpenSTA, FastRoute, Fault, etc., for different steps in the ASIC flow.
 Openlane integrates all of them and provides a method to automate the entire RTL to GDS flow using commands like run_synthesis, run_placement, etc. </p>

+## Overview of the repo

+The 2 week course trained us on the executing the RTL2GDS flow using Opensource EDA tools.
+The RTL for a picorv32a (a CPU core that implements the RISC-V Instruction set) was provided and we had to do synthesis, STA, Floorplan, Placement, CTS and Routing using Openlane.
+An custom made inverter IP was also integrated into the CPU core and the STA of the circuit was done to know it's effect.

 ## Day1 theory